Batiquitos Lagoon: History

+The name "Batiquitos" is derived from the Spanish word batequi, a local northwestern Mexican term for a watering hole dug in a stream bed, in turn from the native Yaqui bate'ekim.

 The area around the lagoon was opened to homesteading in the 1870s.
 Various building projects and roads around the lagoon over the next 100 years blocked the necessary ebb and flow of the tides and silted the lagoon up, making it largely freshwater.
 This had an impact on the ecosystem and reduced the fish diversity to only five species.

 In 1997, the Port of Los Angeles et al. began the environmental restoration of Batiquitos Lagoon.
 Since the end of construction, the ecosystem of the lagoon has gradually changed from a confined non-tidal system with limited habitat value to fully tidal, salt water system with greater habitat value.
 Since the restoration of tidal action to the lagoon, the fish populations have significantly increased in numbers and diversity and more than sixty-five species have been found.
 Lagoons serve as breeding and nursery areas for a wide array of coastal fish, provide habitat and food for resident species and serve as feeding areas for seasonal species.